 - Medical bills: You may have had to visit the emergency room or ride in an ambulance.
 You may also have doctor visits, medications, or other out-of-pocket costs associated with the truck accident.

-- Future medical bills: If your injuries require ongoing medical care that will be needed after your claim has been settled, you can include future medical costs.
+- Future medical bills: If your injuries require ongoing medical care that will be needed after your personal injury claim has been settled, you can include future medical costs.
 Our attorneys will determine the value of your projected future medical costs.

 - Rehabilitative care: If your injuries require rehabilitative care, you can include this damage in your claim.
 Rehabilitative care may consist of occupational therapy, physical therapy, or speech therapy.

-- Lost wages: You could be entitled to receive compensation for the income you lost.
+- Lost wages: You could be entitled to receive maximum compensation for the income you lost.
 If you had to be out of work for any amount of time after the accident, those losses can be included in your claim.

 - Diminished earning capacity: If your injuries are severe enough, you may not be able to return to work in the same capacity, or at all.
 If this occurs, you can include lost future earnings in your claim.
 This also includes the loss of any retirement or medical benefits you lose.